microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 -   [Sequence / SharedString](../../../sequence/src/test/snapshotVersion.spec.ts)
 -   [e2e Snapshot tests](../../../../test/snapshots/README.md)

-The first two examples generate their documents in a similar fashion: in addition to source-controlling the serialized snapshot, they have functions to "re-build" the same state from scratch using the current version of the code.
+The first two examples generate their "from scratch" documents by directly calling DDS APIs on a newly created document.
-The e2e snapshot tests accomplish this by serializing the op stream alongside the snapshots.
+The e2e snapshot tests accomplish "from scratch" generation by serializing the op stream alongside the snapshots and replaying it.

-This enables checking a third invariant: that loading a document serialized using some previous version of the code and generating it from scratch using the current version of the code produce the same state.
+In addition to verifying serialized states line up between old and current version of the code, it can also be helpful to verify equivalence at runtime, which typically gives more friendly error messages.

-Snapshot tests are effective at catching changes which inadvertently modify document format over time.
+Snapshot tests are effective at catching changes which inadvertently modify the document format over time.
 SharedTree should have snapshot testing for each of its supported configurations.

 ## Current State

-Since a DDS has effectively 2 ways of creating persisted state, one can audit both sources to find all code that impacts persisted state as follows:
+Since a DDS has effectively 2 ways of creating persisted state (summaries and ops), one can audit both sources to find all code that impacts persisted state as follows:

 1. Locate all calls to `submitLocalMessage` and determine the format for data that can used for a message's contents.
 1. Locate all code which `summarizeCore` transitively invokes and determine the format for data that it can return.